Cambodia - Children riding to school on bikes.

 Both Phnom Penh and Siem Reap have international airports.
 To reach them from North America or Europe you fly though a SE Asian hub such as Bangkok, Hong Kong, Hanoi, Taipei, Seoul or Singapore, or through Guangzhou, China.
 Airlines servicing both Phnom Penh and Siem Reap include: Air Asia, Asiana, Bangkok Airways, China Airways, China Southern, Jetstar, Korean Air, Lao Airlines, Silk Air, Thai, Malaysia Airlines, Vietnam Airlines.

 The cycling is mostly on flat, easy terrain.
 There will be some sections on dirt roads.
-The distances are not great – between 30 km) and 65 km a day, and we will have a support vehicle with us.
-However, you will be cycling for 8 days in a row, in heat.
-So it is important to train before the trip – we will send you some guidelines on this.
+The distances are not great – between 30 km) and 65 km a day, and you will have a support vehicle.
+E-bikes are available for those who prefer them.

 Are E-assist bikes available?